 Chantal Akerman retrospective continues

-Chantal Akerman is a film maker whose time has come: it is news that stays news.
-It is a cinema that reinvents and redefines what film is and can do.
+Chantal Akerman is a film maker whose time has come: her work is news that stays news.
+It is a cinema that reinvents and redefines what film is and should be.

 Akerman's work is superficially wide-ranging - documentary and narrative, film and video, 16mm and 35mm, cinema and gallery - and yet her work is characterised by an uncompromising and singular sense of purpose.